SourceRabbit/gcode-sender/README.md

 * To build you need to open the project in Netbeans and just... build.

 Goals:
-* SourceRabbit GCode Sender's primary goal is to provide an easy to use, fast and accurate GCode sender software for all GRBL compatible CNC router and milling machines that can run on every computer you can get (included those with small amount of ram and slow cpus).
+* Provide a fast, accurate and easyto use software
+* Support all GRBL CNC router and milling machines
+* Can be runned in computers with small amount of RAM and CPU.

 Downloads
 ------